FilipRokita/Word-Counter/README.md

 # Development
 This app was built using HTML, CSS, and JavaScript.
 It has a simple, responsive design that should work well on desktop and mobile devices.

-# Acknowledgments
-This app was inspired by similar character and word counting tools found online.